- PSAT 8/9 for Eighth Grade in Michigan

 - The Reports page, where you can configure, run, and print online reports.

 - The Download page, where you can securely download score data files to import into your student information system.

 Getting Access to the Score Reporting Portal

-Educators need two things to access student scores on the reporting portal:
+You need two things to access student scores in the score reporting portal:

 - A College Board professional account.
 If you don't have an account, create one.

 - Permission from your institution’s access manager.
-To determine your school's access manager:
+To find out the name of your school's access manager:

 - Log in to your College Board professional account.

 - Look under Tools and Services and click K–12 Assessment Reporting.